danpeig/plutocalcdesigner-mcp/README.md

 - **Transport Type:** HTTP
 - **Name:** plutocalcdesigner (or any name you prefer)

-### (Alternative) OpenAPI specifications
+### (Alternative) access via OpenAPI

 Another way to connect AI models to Plutocalc Designer is use the API directly.
-In this case, the model can retrieve instructions from the OpenAPI json specifications available at:<BR> https://www.plutocalc.com/designer/server/openapi.json
+In this case, the model can retrieve instructions from the OpenAPI json specifications available at https://www.plutocalc.com/designer/server/openapi.json

 ## Available tools